joj-macho/Pygame-Playground/user-interaction/README.md

 ## Program Input & Output

 The primary output in these programs is the graphical window with interactive elements.
-User interaction, such as button clicks or image state changes, demonstrates how to handle and respond to user input.
+User interaction, such as button clicks, image state changes, and line width adjustments, demonstrates how to handle and respond to user input.

 #### Simple Button Interaction (simple_btn_interaction.py) Output: